learn-monogame/learn-monogame.github.io/docs/tutorial/first-batcher/README.md

 }
 ```

+This method sends the batch to the GPU to be drawn.

 Of course, don't do any work if nothing is being drawn (aka no triangles).
 If the indices have changed, regenerate the index array to add the missing indices and recreate the `GraphicsResource` (`DynamicVertexBuffer` and `IndexBuffer`).

 Behind the scene, MonoGame doesn't do any extra work if the indices haven't changed: